-Decision reporting, data flow, and measurement approach are defined.
-The performance of timely and accurate delivery of invitations to all stakeholders is measured.
-The level of participation in meetings is measured in terms of feedback quality and diversity.
-The compliance rate and implementation performance of the proposed suggestions are being measured.
-Feedback sessions or surveys are conducted to gather views, suggestions, evaluations, and satisfaction of all parties involved in the implementation.
-Weight: 20 ★ Completion Level: Weight: 20 X Completion Level: Weight: 20 X Completion Level: Weight: 20 X Completion Level: Weight: 20 X Completion Level: 0% 25% 50% 75% 100% 0% 25% 50% 75% 100% 0% 25% 50% 75% 100% 0% 25% 50% 75% 100% 0% 25% 50% 75% 100% = Step Score: = Step Score: = Step Score: = Step Score: = Step Score: Indicator Maturity Level = Step 1 Score + Step 2 Score + Step 3 Score + Step 4 Score + Step 5 Score =
+1 Decision reporting, data flow, and measurement approach are defined.
+2 The performance of timely and accurate delivery of invitations to all stakeholders is measured.
+3 The level of participation in meetings is measured in terms of feedback quality and diversity.
+4 The compliance rate and implementation performance of the proposed suggestions are being measured.
+5 Feedback sessions or surveys are conducted to gather views, suggestions, evaluations, and satisfaction of all parties involved in the implementation.
+Weight: 20 Completion Level: 0% 25% 50% 75% 100% Step Score: Indicator Maturity Level Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: Step 1 Score + Step 2 5 Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: 4 Score + Step 5 Score Weight: 20 X Completion Level: 0% 25% 50% 75% 100% =

-Management Step 2: Organization & Processes
+Management Process 2: Organization & Processes

-In the Organization & Processes management step, institutions organize, monitor, and continuously improve their operations and procedures to align with their mission and strategic objectives.
+Institutions organize, monitor, and continuously improve their operations and procedures to align with their mission and strategic objectives.
 Embedding good governance principles helps ensure that processes are efficient, transparent, and accountable while also aligning with long-term objectives.
 Properly structured operational systems enable institutions to address both internal, external, short and long-term challenges effectively.

-This step involves evaluating how the institution's resources, both human and material, are organized and utilized to meet its goals.
+This process involves evaluating how the institution's resources, both human and material, are organized and utilized to meet its goals.
 Integrated thinking plays a crucial role by ensuring that the institution considers its impact on the natural environment, built environment, economy, society, and management capabilities.
 Aligning resource management while evaluating its impacts on these dimensions enhances operational efficiency and supports both short-term objectives and long-term sustainability.

-A key element of this step is establishing robust monitoring and evaluation systems to assess whether operations meet the institution's goals.
+A key element of this process is establishing robust monitoring and evaluation systems to assess whether operations meet the institution's goals.
 These systems provide valuable insights into how well governance principles, such as transparency, accountability, and inclusiveness, are applied across operations.
 By continuously assessing the effectiveness of its processes, an institution can identify areas for improvement and ensure responsible resource utilization.